bodhi/bodhi.github.com/about.markdown

 ---

-Techscursion is written by me, Bodhi Philpot.
+Techscursion is written by me, Bodhi.
 I'm a software developer working mostly in the echo-chamber of web application development.
 I work for [The Plant](http://theplant.jp), have a neglected… er… creative outlet over at [Keshiki](http://keshiki.net) - which has been